timdeklijn/blog/content/posts/01-creating-this-blog.md

 hugo new site blog
 ```

-Then a theme can be found on a [theme gallery](https://themes.gohugo.io/).
-Generally, on the theme website there is a
+A theme can be found on a [theme gallery](https://themes.gohugo.io/).
+Generally, on the theme website there is a good
-good explanation on how to install the theme for a hugo website.
-It will be something like:
+explanation on how to install the theme for a hugo website.
+It will be something like the following:

 ``` sh
 cd blog